xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/api.md

 <h1 id="xpipe-api-documentation">XPipe API Documentation v10.0</h1>

 The XPipe API provides programmatic access to XPipe’s features.
+You can get started by either using this page as an API reference or alternatively import the OpenAPI definition file into your API client of choice:

+<a href="/openapi.yaml" style="font-size: 20px">OpenAPI .yaml specification</a>

 The XPipe application will start up an HTTP server that can be used to send requests.
 You can change the port of it in the settings menu.